-Antenatal classes will help you with many aspects of healthy pregnancy, looking after a newborn and parenting.
+Antenatal classes can help you and your partner to learn more about your pregnancy, birth and caring for your new baby.
 There are different types of class available, so choose one that you feel comfortable with.
-Most antenatal classes are aimed at helping women and their partners during their first pregnancy.
-However, ‘refresher’ classes may be available if you have already had a baby.
+Most antenatal classes are aimed at helping women and partners having their first baby.
+However, if you’ve already had a baby, you can still go again.

 - exercises to keep you fit during pregnancy and help you in labour